|

 of their continuations may have varied.

-into a success.
-His name was George Curtiss.
+turning Remington Records into a success.
+His name was George

-George Curtiss was a little younger than Donald Gabor.
-George
+was a little younger than Donald Gabor.
+George was actually

-was actually from the Kertesz family, but the name was Americanized
+from the Kertész family, but the name was Americanized

 and changed into Curtiss.
-George's father, Gyula Kertész,
+George's father was Gyula Kertész

-well-known coach / team manager with three different clubs
+/ team manager with three different clubs in Hamburg (Germany)

-in Hamburg (Germany) in the 1920s, one of them HSV, Hamburger
+in the 1920s, one of them was HSV, Hamburger Sport Verein.

 and his brothers while Hogan was a prisoner of war (POW) during

-about daily exercise, diet and healthy living and this served
+daily exercise, diet and healthy living and this served to

-to help him to live well into his 90's.
-Werner Skrentny and
+help him to live well into his 90's.
+Werner

-(With the Diamond in the Heart), published by Die Werkstatt,
+in the Heart), published by Die Werkstatt, Göttingen,

 Gyula